wakebit/laravel-cycle/README.md

 ```

 ## Usage
 1. Configure database connection in the `database` config section.
 You don't need to make any changes if you are already using any of Laravel-compatible database driver.
 It uses same `DB_*` environment variables.
-The contents of the key should return a `\Spiral\Database\Config\DatabaseConfig` instance.
+The contents of the key should return a `\Cycle\Database\Config\DatabaseConfig` instance.
 See more [here](https://cycle-orm.dev/docs/database-configuration/1.x/en).
 2. Configure paths where your entities located in `tokenizer` section.
 By default, class locator looks them in app folder.

 Define entity: